GNOME/gjs/doc/Hacking.md

 ## Setting up ##

+First of all, download the GJS source code using Git.
+Go to [GJS on GitLab](https://gitlab.gnome.org/GNOME/gjs), and click "Fork" near the top right of the page.
+Then, click the "Clone" button that's located a bit under the "Fork" button, and click the little clipboard icon next to "Clone with SSH" or "Clone with HTTPS", to copy the address to your clipboard.
+Go to your terminal, and type `git clone` and then paste the address into your terminal with Shift+Ctrl+V.
+(Don't forget Shift!
+It's important when pasting into a terminal.)
+This will download the GJS source code into a `gjs` directory.

-First of all, if you are contributing C++ code, install the handy git commit hook that will autoformat your code when you commit it.
+If you are contributing C++ code, install the handy git commit hook that will autoformat your code when you commit it.
 In your `gjs` directory, run `tools/git-pre-commit-format install`.